 Villarroel and Chacín Imbrondone are partners of Guangzhou Ballac Trading Limited C.A., a company inscribed in National Registry of Contractors (RNC) in Venezuela.
 According to its website, it offers services of of demolition, recovery, storage, transportation, recycling and container services.
 Villarroel is also owner of a homonymous company: Guangzhou Ballac Trading Limited, LLC, registered in Florida state and that supplied two compressors type LMF to Corpoelec, according to importation registers from Import Genius data base.
 The import information reveal that Guangzhou Ballac Trading Limited LLC acted as intermediary between the factory LFM and Corpoelec.
 Villarroel was contacted by Chavismo INC. but did not respond to the questionnaire sent.

 Besides operations like Villaroel’s one, with the purchase of properties through companies, Chavismo INC. evidences the acquisition of real estate through family and partners.
 On the list there is also Naman Wakil, a former street vendor linked to the area of food in Venezuela.
 Now he owns properties under the name of companies, under his own name and his wife.
 Wakil is within all the identified patterns of property purchase in USA.
-In Venezuela he is known for being the brother in law of former Minister of Food, Carlos Osorio, a General from the Venezuelan Army that controlled for several years the imports of foods to the country, and by the opportunity to obtain contracts with the Venezuelan state thanks to that relationship.
+In Venezuela he is known for having connections with brothers in law of former Minister of Food, Carlos Osorio, a General from the Venezuelan Army that controlled for several years the imports of foods to the country, and by the opportunity to obtain contracts with the Venezuelan state thanks to that relationship.
 Precisely in that sector Wakil made his fortune: he bought cheap meat and poultry in brazil, some of them close to its expiration date and then sold it to the food programs of the state, according to a report from El Pitazo.

 A Bloomberg report published in 2019 revealed that Wakil ordered his swiss bankers to transfer USD $5.9 million to relatives of Carlos Osorio, as payment for granting him contracts for sale of meats.
 Both Wakil and his beneficiaries used accounts in the Compagnie Bancaire Helvetique S.A.
 (CBH), based in Geneva.